sgasse/wasm_worker_interaction/README.md

 ## Which target to choose
-- When compiling Rust to WASM without a bundler like `webpack`, I initially chose the options `--target web`, which is suggested and promoted.
+- When compiling Rust to WASM without a bundler like `webpack`, I initially chose the option `--target web`, which is suggested and promoted.
 This creates ES modules for the compiled WASM code.
 While ES modules _in the main thread_ are supported by all modern browsers, [only Chrome supports importing ES modules in the scope of a web worker][Module import in dedicated worker].
-Developing with Firefox and being rookie in JS, it took me a while to understand that I was not doing anything wrong but that it just was not supported.
+Developing with Firefox and being a rookie in JS, it took me a while to understand that I was not doing anything wrong but that it just was not supported.
-- Luckily, Rust can still be compiled without creating modules but choosing `--target no-modules`.
+- Luckily, Rust can still be compiled without creating modules by choosing `--target no-modules`.
-  This requires loading the WASM code in a slightly different way and is also exemplified in the three of the four examples.
+  This requires loading the WASM code in a slightly different way and is also exemplified in three of the four examples.